hakuhodo-technologies/scope-rl/docs/documentation/evaluation_implementation.rst

 where :math:`\tilde{w}_{\ast}` is the self-normalized importance weight.

-Self-normalized estimators are no longer unbiased, but has variance bounded by :math:`r_{max}^2` while also remaining consistent.
+Self-normalized estimators are no longer unbiased, but have variance bounded by :math:`r_{max}^2` while also remaining consistent.

     * :class:`SelfNormalizedTIS`
     * :class:`SelfNormalizedPDIS`